luisvmf/Scidavis-New-Ubuntu-Linux-Mint/README.md

 To run:
 wget https://github.com/luisvmf/Scidavis-ubuntu18-mint19.2/releases/download/1.0.0/scidavis.tar

-tar -xvf scidavis.tar (may give an error, just ignore if scidavis folder is created)
+tar -xvf scidavis.tar

 cd scidavis

 ./scidavis.sh

+In case of problems with icons not showing you can change theme on scidavis in edit->preferences->style